Scary Movie 5: Critical response

 The film was not screened in advance for critics.
+Metacritic, which uses a weighted average, assigned the film a score of 11 out of 100, based on 16 critics, indicating "overwhelming dislike".
 Audiences surveyed by CinemaScore gave the film a grade "C−" on a scale of A+ to F.

 IGN gave the film a 1.0 out of 10.
 Stephanie Merry of The Washington Post gave the film zero stars saying, "The movie is so appalling that even a film fan who guffawed her way through The Aristocrats would feel nothing but a deep emptiness as the end credits begin to roll, wondering if one solid joke was too much to ask from a movie that bills itself as comedy."

 Joe Neumaier of The New York Daily News gave the film one star saying, "Like so much of this whole series – hatched in 2000 by the Wayans brothers and intermittently directed by Airplane! veteran David Zucker, though newcomer Malcolm D. Lee takes over here – the mere mention of a familiar pop culture figure or title is supposed to be hilarious.
 It often isn't, and in fact the constant name-dropping and gross-out humor gets tiresome (in a movie that's at least 10 minutes too long).
 Luckily, folks like Snoop and good sports like Sheen and, yes, Lohan, break up the monotony.
 Until, like an undead beastie, the boredom and dumb jokes come roaring back."